 The artists taking part in this exhibition tackle these questions through innovation and a variety of digital media, from robotics to augmented reality, giving shape to the diverse ways we can live with technology.

-The exhibition will present works by eight Lumen Prize winners and finalist, ::vtol:: (RU), Rachel Ara (UK), Stanza (UK), Molly Soda (US) Nicole Ruggiero (US), Refrakt (DE), Carla Gannis (US) and Anna Ridler (UK).
+The exhibition will present works by eight Lumen Prize winners and finalists, ::vtol:: (RU), Rachel Ara (UK), Stanza (UK), Molly Soda (US) Nicole Ruggiero (US), Refrakt (DE), Carla Gannis (US) and Anna Ridler (UK).